message/iata/AE.md

 26. Passengers arriving at Sharjah (SHJ) must download the ALHOSN App.
 27. Flights from Congo (Dem.
 Rep.), India, Nigeria, South Africa, Uganda, Viet Nam, Yemen and Zambia are suspended.
 28. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
+29. Effective 5 August 2021, passengers transiting through United Arab Emirates who in the past 14 days have been in Bangladesh, Congo (Dem.
+Rep.), India, Liberia, Namibia, Nepal, Pakistan, Sierra Leone, Sri Lanka, Uganda, Viet Nam or Zambia must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
+The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
+The test result must also have a QR code.
+- This does not apply to:
+- passengers younger than 12 years;
+- passengers with disabilities.